SenseNet/sncom-resources/_posts/2020-01-18-time-is-money.md

 <img src="/img/posts/lighthouse_after.png">
 </p>

-We were so prod of it. 😉
+We were so proud of it. 😉

 ## What's Next?